 In considering transfer candidates, we look for students who have excelled in their current program of study and who will thrive in our community—a diverse mix of students with a wide variety of interests, talents and goals.
-The Board of Admissions reviews every application carefully to decide who will be admitted.
+The Board of Admissions reviews every application carefully.
 Here are the factors we consider:

 Although college achievement takes priority, we also consider high school records.
 In general, admitted transfer students earned grades of B+ or higher in high school coursework.

 These give us a better view of your performance in and out of class.
-Both of these forms are available on the Common Application website.
+All of these forms are available on the Common Application website.

 This is an important part of your application because it demonstrates what you think and how clearly you express yourself.
 It is important for you as a transfer applicant to tell us your story.
 What have your academic paths been to this point?
 Why are you looking to transfer to BU?
 It is an opportunity for us to learn who you are beyond your grades.
 Let your voice come through in your essay — this will help us better understand what distinguishes you from other applicants.
 Check our essay-writing tips.